 - Do not overload your socket box with multiple plug-ins.
 Use single appliances instead.

 - If there is any complex issue with the electricity source/system, don’t try resolving it yourself.
 Get an emergency electrician through the management if you are at a campsite.
-In case there fumes/smokes from the devices are the sign of overloading/overheating, disconnect it immediately.
+In case the fumes/smokes from the devices are a sign of overloading/overheating, disconnect it immediately.